Plant care

 Watering

-Water cast iron plant when the top 3 cm of soil is dry, every 10-14 days.
-The actual day count varies with pot size, light level, and the season — the finger test (or, better, lifting the pot to feel its weight) is more reliable than a calendar.
-Empty any drainage saucer after watering so the pot is never sitting in water.
+Watering cast iron plant: when the top 3 cm of soil is dry, every 10-14 days.
+The number that matters isn't the day of the week — it's how dry the top 2-3 cm of the pot feels.
+A finger in the soil tells you more than a watering app.
+After every watering, tip the saucer.
 Drought-tolerant once established.
 Overwatering is the only common way to kill one.

 Soil and pot